UXPin/uxpin-merge-tools/packages/uxpin-merge-cli/README.md

     -v, --version                     output the version number
     --webpack-config <path>           path to a custom webpack config, relative to the current working directory --storybook                       enable Storybook integration
-    --wrapper <path>                  path to a custom component wrapper, relative to the current working directory --branch <branch>                 branch to use when uploading.
+    --storybook-config-dir <path>     Directory where to load Storybook configurations from --wrapper <path>                  path to a custom component wrapper, relative to the current working directory --branch <branch>                 branch to use when uploading.
 Default: master --cwd <path>                      working directory: path to root of the DS repository.
 Default: `./`